cjeong1021/Mern-project-backend/proposal/proposal.md

 ### Comments

-Comments model will be formatted similarly to the Posts model, containing information
+Comments model will be formatted similarly to the Posts model, containing the text that should render in the comment, the user who posted it and likes.

 # Frontend Components